t-sin/one/README.markdown

-# One - Utilities for one-liner
+# One - Input reading for one-liner

 One provide each-line iteration to text file and standard-input.